Want to check out the best Athens street art? This guide will show you where you can find the best street art in Athens Greece.

 Street art in Athens

-On the contrary, this amazing work below was unfortunately covered by other art a few years ago.
-To this day, we consider it one of the best examples of street art in Athens.
+The amazing work below was unfortunately covered by other art a few years ago.
+To this day, I consider it one of the best examples of street art in Athens.

 One of the most prominent buildings in the Exarhia area, is the Polytechnic University.
 Once inside, you can see some stunning art, such as this very elaborate mural.

-We are also fans of this particular graffiti inside the Polytechnic University.
+I am also a huge fan of this particular graffiti inside the Polytechnic University.
 The motto next to it translates into “Hate fear”.

 Speaking of the Polytechnic University, did you know that it was mysteriously covered in a huge graffiti in March 2015?
 The graffiti was cleaned very soon, but some tagging has taken place since then.